-- Return on Assets: This ratio improved in relation to December 2020, due to a larger net income attributable to the owners of the company (MMUS\$ 666.3, / 200% chg.) and greater average assets (MMUS\$ 373.5 / 13% chg.). - Dividend Yield: This ratio remained constant because no dividends were distributed in 2020 or 2021. - Earnings per Share: Earnings per share improved with respect to December 2020 because of improved results (MMUS\$ 444.2 / 200% chg.), as explained in the first indicator in this subgroup of ratios.
-The total number of shares issued and subscribed did not vary. - Market Value of Stock: The share value as of March 31, 2021, was up 35% compared to December 2020.
+- Return on Assets: This ratio improved in relation to December 2020, because the increase in net income attributable to the owners of the company (MMUS\$ 907.3 / +408%) was greater than the increase in average assets (MMUS\$ 562.4 / 20% chg.). - Dividend Yield: During the quarter, MMUS\$170 in dividends were distributed and charged to net income for the year 2020, which compares favorably with the prior year when no dividends were distributed.
+The dividend yield based on market capitalization as of the date of these consolidated financial statements is 3.8%. - Dividend Payout Ratio: As mentioned in the preceding point, during the quarter MMUS\$170 in dividends were distributed and charged to net income for the year 2020, giving a dividend payout ratio of 76.5%.
+The year before no dividends were recorded. - Earnings per Share: Earnings per share improved with respect to December 2020 because of improved results (MMUS\$ 907.3 / +408%), as explained in the first indicator in this subgroup of ratios.
+The total number of shares issued and subscribed did not vary. - Market Value of Stock: The share value as of June 30, 2021, was up 121% compared to December 2020.